WonbinKweon/WonbinKweon.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am a postdoctoral researcher at POSTECH Institute of Artificial Intelligence.\\
+I am a postdoctoral researcher at UIUC.\\
 I received my Ph.D. degree at POSTECH under the supervision of Prof. Hwanjo Yu.\\
-\\
+After completing my Ph.D., I worked as a postdoctoral researcher at POSTECH.
 My research interests include Information Retrieval, Large Language Models, and Trustworthy AI.

 <!-- Research Interests